emilywritescode/rutgers-ilab-guides/using-cyberduck.md

 Configure the connection (image from MacOS, should be similar to other OS)
 ![Cyberduck setup image](images/cyberduck_setup.png)

+Please note that "machine_name" should be replaced by the name of the iLab machine you'd like to connect to.
+All iLab machines should share your saved files.

 > (click [here](getting-started.md) if you have no idea what any of these things are, you'll need to activate your account for iLab or find an iLab machine)

 Press 'Connect'.